Hertin/Graph-Convolutional-Network-Introduction/README.md

   - (ICLR-2017) [Thomas N. Kipf] Semi-Supervised Classification with Graph Convolutional Networks

 When writing this presentation, I made clear some of my confusions about graph convolutional network and I hope this post could be of some use to anyone who is new to this topic.

+Please let me know if there are any mistakes in the post.